First Steps Starting a Premium Themes Business

 - Wide Theme

 - Pixelgrade Knowledge Base

 - Salient WordPress Theme Documentation

-Writing will make your mind more organized, you will write themes descriptions, documentations, website copy, and most importantly, communicate well with your customers.
+Writing will make your mind more organized, you will write themes descriptions, documentation, website copy, and most importantly, communicate well with your customers.

 Effective, concise writing and editing leads to effective, concise code, design, emails, instant messages, and more.